stackbit/jamstackthemes/content/theme/jekyll-mr-green.md

 archetype:
   - Personal
   - Business
   - Blog
+description: >-
-description:  Mr. Green is a multilingual theme generated with Jekyll and fully compatible with GitHub Pages.
+  Mr. Green is a multilingual theme generated with Jekyll and fully compatible with GitHub Pages.
+stale: false
 ---

 Mr. Green is a multilingual theme generated with Jekyll and fully compatible with GitHub Pages.